MicrosoftDocs/msix-docs/msix-src/msix-sdk/msixcore-troubleshoot.md

 For a full list, visit your [MSIX Core Error Code](https://github.com/microsoft/msix-packaging/blob/master/src/inc/public/MsixErrors.hpp) page.

 ## Running MSIX Tracing
-Run the [MSIX Tracing Powershell script](https://github.com/microsoft/msix-packaging/blob/master/preview/MsixCore/Tests/msixtrace.ps1) to identify what is currently happening when installing an MSIX app with MSIX Core.
+Run the [MSIX Tracing Powershell script](https://github.com/microsoft/msix-packaging/blob/master/preview/MsixCore/Tests/msixtrace.ps1) to generate logs to help if you are running into an issue with your MSIX installation